ThatGuyinIT/Valkyrie-Puzzle/README.md

 # Valkyrie-Puzzle
-A sequence puzzle for the Valkyrie D2E &amp; MoM editor
+This is a sample sequence puzzle for the Valkyrie editor for D2E &amp; MoM.

 You are required to select four images in the correct order.

+Note that this is not a full adventure but a snippet for other authors to learn from and use.

 ---
 Elemental images from: https://vignette.wikia.nocookie.net/animal-jam-clans-1/images/b/bc/The_elements.png